2014 Chennai train bombing: Investigation

 The damaged bogies were detached and the train was searched by a bomb-disposal squad and was then allowed to carry on with its onward journey.
 Following the incident police have mounted a massive search operation in all the trains.
 The cause of explosion and device used for it were being probed.
 A suspect who had been detained by Tamil Nadu Police was found to be innocent.

 An investigation by a Special Investigation Team (SIT) has been ordered.
 A National Investigation Agency team was sent to Chennai to assist in the case.
 Tamil Nadu Chief Minister Jayalalithaa ordered a CB-CID probe into the blasts.

 Initial investigation revealed that the bombs might have been planted in the train five to six hours before it blasted.
 Also, the devices used in the bomb were found to be similar to the one used in Patna rally bombing by Indian Mujahideen that occurred six months before.

 Security measures

 Immediately after the blasts, security was tightened across the major crowded areas of the state.
 Alerts have been sounded in the neighbouring state of Andhra Pradesh, with police checking all major railway stations across the state.
 Also, a high security red alert has been declared in the capital city of New Delhi.

 Compensation

-The deceased identified as 24-year-old women travelling from Bangalore to Vijayawada, had been sitting in the seat where the explosion occurred.
+The deceased identified as 24-year-old woman travelling from Bangalore to Vijayawada, had been sitting in the seat where the explosion occurred.
 Union railway minister, Mallikarjun Kharge announced an ex-gratia of ₹ 1 lakh (100,000 Rupees, approximately US$1667) to the family of the dead woman, ₹ 25,000 for grievously injured and ₹ 5,000 for those with minor injuries.
 Tamil Nadu Chief Minister Jayalalithaa also announced a solatium of ₹ 100,000 to the family of the dead, ₹ 50,000 to those who suffered serious injuries and ₹ 25,000 to other injured people.